GenericP3rson/docs-1/src/modules/1-buckets.md

 The Sonr bucket module is used to record the defined collections of Objects utilized by an Application on the Sonr Network.
 A bucket can be either public access, private access, or restricted access based on Developer configuration.
 A bucket is used to help organize similar objects for a given application.
 Much like folders on a file system, buckets can be nested in order to create a deeply nested structure of content.

 ## Overview
 A Bucket is represented by a document on chain called a `WhereIs`.
 This document is referenced by its `Creator` and `DID` which provided a unique identifier to the content store.
 Buckets reference content by `BucketItems` which hold content identifiers.
-These identifiers can point to either `did` Content stores can reference one another, which allow data so be subcategorized and referenced by many buckets.
+These identifiers can point to either `DID` Content stores can reference one another, which allow data so be subcategorized and referenced by many buckets.

 ### WhereIs defintion
 As stated within the `overview`, a `WhereIs` document is the on chain reference to a Bucket.
 Which hold it's `DID`, `Creator` and `BucketItems`.